Codecademy/docs/content/javascript/concepts/sets/terms/has/has.md

 ---
 Title: '.has()'
-Description: 'Checks whether a value exists in a given set and returns either true or false.'
+Description: 'Checks whether a value exists in a given Set and returns either true or false.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'